a-rahimi/infixlang/README.md

 (the answer is 12).

-It's one of those problems most programming fans solve early on in their livesi, but my solutions as a youth never could handle all expressions in their generality correctly (depending on my attempt, parentheses would be hard to handle, or it'd get tripped up by operator precedence, or I'd face some infinite recursion).
+It's one of those problems most programming fans solve early on in their lives, but my solutions as a youth never could handle all expressions in their generality correctly (depending on my attempt, parentheses would be hard to handle, or I'd get tripped up by operator precedence, or I'd face some infinite recursion).
+I knew about the [Shunting-Yard](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) algorithm, but like Pierre Menard, I wanted to invent it myself.

+# Oops, this turned into a programming language

 Now I'm an adult, on a family vacation, with some time on my hands (or rather, desperately in need for some time to myself).
-So I'm tackling this problem again after 25 years.
+So I'm tackling this problem once again after 25 years.

 It kind of got out of hand.

 ## Features